 National Free Wills Network

-We are members of the National Free Wills Network who can help you get your Will drafted or updated free of charge.
+We are members of the National Free Wills Network, which can help you – if you are aged 55 or older – to get your Will drafted or updated free of charge.
 The service co-ordinator writes to you with details of solicitors in your area who are part of the scheme.
 You then receive a voucher to present to the solicitor when you make your appointment.
-In taking up this offer you are under no obligation to leave a gift to us, however we very much hope you will see this as a chance to help survivors of torture in the future.
-To find out more or be referred to the scheme, contact us initially via 020 7697 7788 or [email protected].

 Letting us know about your gift

 Although you don’t have to tell us if you have chosen to leave a legacy to Freedom From Torture, doing so gives us the opportunity to thank you for your commitment, plan ahead for the future and keep you updated on our work if you would like that.
 If you do choose to let us know about your gift, we will keep any information confidential and you can change your mind at any time.
 Please contact 020 7697 7788 or [email protected].

 If you would like to find out more about leaving a gift to Freedom From Torture in your Will or to participate in the National Free Wills Network scheme, please call 020 7697 7788 or email [email protected].
 Alternatively, fill in the form below and we will send you an introductory pack via email.